 It would be pretty easy for Meadow to become your new local, even if you live an hour and a half away.
 This restaurant takes a farm-to-table approach, with the fresh ingredients coming from the owners’ Clevedon farm and the results are delicious.
 The gorgeous courtyard is great for brunch or dinner on a warm summer’s eve.

-Under head chef and MKR judge, Ben Bayly, The Grove is a great spot for an evening drink and meal.
+The Grove is a great spot for an evening drink and meal.
 On St Patrick’s Square, grab a table outside if it’s sunny.
 But if you are indoors, it’s a stunning venue, and will add a taste of luxury to an otherwise ordinary weekend.
 Choose between a five or nine course degustation for a selection of some seriously mouth-watering dishes, think new season pea and potato risotto with crispy beer battered whitebait or organic lamb lollipop with crispy belly, celeriac, miso and pumpkin seeds.
 Add the wine matching and you’re in for a total culinary experience.